youdaniel/dotfiles/README.md

 # dotfiles

 Configuration for various programs that I use.
-Feel free use my dotfiles as inspiration for your own!
+Feel free to use my dotfiles as inspiration for your own!